UK-Canada-Australia-U.S. Quadrilateral Conference

 With defence budgets in North America and Europe under severe pressure, there is ever greater need for closer collaboration between the defence and security industries of the four allied nations, as well as for lowering the barriers to trade between them.
 The four nations are not only exporters of equipment and components, but also significant importers and users.
 What is the outlook for the four national defence budgets?
 Are export reforms and defence trade treaties making a difference?
 How can the defence & security businesses deliver more through greater collaboration?

-Details will be available soon for the 2015 Quadrilateral Conference.
+Information will be available soon for the Quadrilateral Conference that will take place in 2017.

 Presentations from 2014